emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 ]
 #slide[
   #text(size: 17pt)[
-    - Hintergrund:
+    - Background:
-      - Ausnahmen müssen gefangen werden ODER
+      - Exceptions must be caught OR
-      - Methode muss über throws deklarieren, dass sie einen Ausnahmetyp werfen kann.
+      - Method must declare via throws that it can throw an exception type.

     ```java
     public class OwnException2 {